 How to thicken lemon curd?

 Lemon curd will start to thicken as it cooks.
-The eggs act as a thickening agent as it heats and it will continue to thicken further as it cools, due to the butter content.
+The eggs act as a thickening agent as it heats (this will take around 15-20 minutes, maybe a little longer) and it will continue to thicken further as it cools, due to the butter content.

 Which lemons are best?